AnIndefiniteArticle/pentagram/README.md

 To import the pentagram functions defined in the library located in the `pentagram/` directory, simply add `import pentagram` to the top of any `.py` file or notebook.

 **NOTE: I suppose that to use poetry properly as a release system to PyPI and pip, we should remove the embedded jupyter environment and set up an external one.
-This hack works for now.
+This hack works for now, and we can make the jupyter testing environment optional via the Makefile when the project is ready for considering how to release it.
+Until there is a proper split between "dev" and "prod", consider all instances of this library to be in alpha and active development.

 # Overview of contents